Western chat-tanager: Breeding

 The western chat-tanager's breeding season is thought to be May to July.
 Only two nests have been described.
 They were bulky domes of coarse material like woody stems, vine tendrils, moss, and lichen with a lining of finer material, placed about 1 to 1.5 m above the ground.
 One held two eggs; after hatching, both parents provisioned the nestlings.

 Vocalization

 Both sexes of the western chat-tanager sing, usually at dawn.
 Their song is described as a buzzy "wee-chee-chee-chee".
 Their calls include a "chip-chip" and a "tick, tick, tick, tick...".

 Status

 The IUCN has assessed the western chat-tanager as Vulnerable.
 It has a small range and its estimated population of 6700 to 13,300 mature individuals is believed to be decreasing.
 The main threats are logging and conversion of habitat to agriculture.
-Nest predation, thought to be mainly by black (Rattus rattus) and brown rats (R. norvegicus) and feral cats, is significant.
+Nest predation, thought to be mainly by black (Rattus rattus) and brown rats (R. norvegicus) as well as feral cats (Felis catus), is significant.
 It is "fairly numerous locally" in both countries and occurs in some protected areas, which, in Haiti, are only nominally supported.